Indian National Space Promotion and Authorisation Centre

-Indian National Space Promotion and Authorisation Centre (IN–SPACe) is a single-window autonomous agency under the Department of Space of the Government of India.
+Indian National Space Promotion and Authorisation Centre (IN-SPACe) is a single-window autonomous agency under the Department of Space of the Government of India.
 The establishment of IN–SPACe was announced in June 2020 by the Minister of State for Space Jitendra Singh, with the Union Cabinet approving its creation.

-In the same month Secretary (Space) and chairperson of the Indian Space Research Organisation, K. Sivan, said that it would take up to six months to operationalize IN–SPACe, with the Department of Space handling its functions in the meantime.
+In the same month, Secretary (Space) and chairperson of ISRO, K. Sivan said that it would take up to six months to operationalize IN-SPACe, with the Department of Space handling its functions in the meantime.

 History

-Space programme in India has been developed over a period of more than five decades with a strong focus on application driven programmes and bringing space to the services of the common man.
+The space program in India has been developed over a period of more than five decades with a goal of creating practical applications for the population.
 In the process, it has become one of the six largest space agencies in the world.
-ISRO maintains one of the largest fleets of GEO communication and LEO remote sensing satellites, that cater to the ever-growing demand for fast and reliable communication and earth observation respectively.
+ISRO maintains one of the largest fleets of GEO communication and LEO remote sensing satellites, which cater to the growing demand for fast and reliable communication and earth observation respectively.

 Over the years, ISRO has developed several industries and Micro, Small and Medium Enterprises (MSMEs) as supply chain partners in realization of launch vehicles and satellites.
-In view of the growing space sector business across the globe and to harness the huge untapped potential that exists in the country in terms of human resources, technical acumen, capabilities established in the industries in space sector, it is found prudent to enable NGEs to carry out independent space activities.
+In view of the growing space sector business across the globe, it is found prudent to enable NGEs to carry out independent space activities.

 In order to achieve this objective, the Union Cabinet led by the Prime Minister Narendra Modi took the historic decision in June 2020 to open up the Space sector and enable the participation of Indian private sector in the entire gamut of space activities.
 To facilitate private sector participation, the government has created the Indian National Space Promotion and Authorisation Centre (IN-SPACe), as a single-window, independent, nodal agency which functions as an autonomous agency in Department of Space (DOS).
 Established as a single window agency for all space sector activities of private entities, IN-SPACe plays an important role in boosting the private space sector economy in India.

 IN-SPACe is responsible for promoting, enabling, authorising, and supervising various space activities of the NGEs.
 These activities include, among others, the construction of launch vehicles and satellites, the provision of space-based services, the sharing of space infrastructure and premises under the control of DOS/ISRO, and the establishment of new space infrastructure and facilities.

 Three Directorates viz., Promotion Directorate (PD), Technical Directorate (TD) and Program Management and Authorization Directorate (PMAD) are carrying out the functions of IN-SPACe.